logo

 “We believe that all adults over the age of 18 should make an LPA so that someone they trust can make decisions for them in case they lose mental capacity.”

 However it really important that all elderly people have to protection of LPA.
-According to figures from the Alzheimer’s Society, it is expected by 2025, that over 1 million people in the UK will have dementia.
+According to figures from the Alzheimer’s Society, it is expected by 2025, that over 1 million people in the UK will have dementia, rising to 1.7 million people by 2040.
 In fact around 20% of the population over 85 already suffers from it.
+More evidence that levels of dementia continue to rise comes from recent NHS data which shows that a record 487,432 people in England alone were diagnosed with dementia in June 2024.

 Who can I appoint as my attorney?